hyperfra/Macroeconomic-Theory/README.md

 ### Readings 3
 - Romer.
 Chapter V and Chapter VI.

-- *Jordi Gali Monetary Policy, Inflation, and the Business Cycle: An Introduction to the New Keynesian Framework.
+- Jordi Gali Monetary Policy, Inflation, and the Business Cycle: An Introduction to the New Keynesian Framework.
+Chap 2 and 3.